ontio/mercury/doc/Envelop&Encrypt_Message_en.md

 ## 2. Solution

-We define a Envelop format to contain the messages between agents.
+We define an envelop format to contain the messages between agents.

 ```
 {